 Insider Tip: For the best views of the city, take the funicular (cable car) up to Fløyen, the mountain to the east of Bergen’s harbor.

 Where to Stay: Tastefully decorated rooms and a celebrated in-house restaurant make Thon Hotel Bristol popular among travelers.
 The historic hotel is within walking distance of the city’s main sites, and offers upscale furnishings and amenities.

-Plan Your Trip: Visit Fodor's Bergen Guide
+PLAN YOUR TRIP: Visit Fodor's Bergen Guide

 Verdant green hills, pristine beaches and historic charm make Dundee an ideal destination for travelers.
-The seaside town features a variety of cultural and historical attractions, including the RRS Discovery, a ship that was used in early 20th-century Antarctic expeditions.
+The seaside town features a variety of cultural and historical attractions, including the RRS Discovery, a ship that was used in early twentieth-century Antarctic expeditions.
 Stop by the city’s West End for lively bars and restaurants, or browse an extensive collection of exotic and native plants at Dundee Botanic Garden.

 Insider Tip: Don’t leave Dundee without sampling the area’s standout dishes: fish and chips, and ice cream.
 Murray’s Fish Bar in nearby Broughty Ferry boasts the crispiest chips—but visitors line up outside Visocchis for the shop’s mouthwatering ice cream cones.

 Where to Stay: For views of the harbor and stylish, Scandinavian-style guest rooms, consider staying at Apex City Quay Hotel & Spa.
 The quayside hotel is also home to a popular restaurant and brasserie with a global menu.
 For quieter accommodations just outside the city, book a room at Duntrune House.
 The sprawling property includes acres of picturesque scenery and a dining room that overlooks the gardens.